Vincit/multi-user-test-runner/_includes/latest/README.md

 be used as a creator user definition.

 `TestUsers.NEW_USER` can be used to create a new user with the same role as the current creator user has.
-This can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.
+This definition can't be used as a creator definitions or if the creator roles have one or more creators defined with existing user definition.

-## Ignoring Test Method for Specified User Definitions
+## Ignoring a Test Method for Specific User Definitions

-It is also possible to run certain test methods with only specific user definitions by adding `@TestUsers` annotation to the test method.
+It is possible to run certain test methods with only specific user definitions by adding `@TestUsers` annotation to the test method.

 ```java